Renormalizing the Quark-Meson-Diquark Model: Summary, Discussion and Conclusions

-In this work, we have presented a systematic comparison between two conceptually distinct yet complementary approaches to rendering the two–flavor Quark–Meson–Diquark (QMD) model ultraviolet safe: a \emph{renormalized} formulation and an \emph{RG–consistent} mean–field treatment that incorporates ideas from the functional renormalization-group (FRG).
-After fixing all couplings through a common set of vacuum parameters, both frameworks reproduce the same low–energy phenomenology by construction and, perhaps more importantly, yield the same qualitative — and to a large extent even quantitative — description of dense, cold quark matter.
-They generate identical phase structures, approach the Stefan–Boltzmann limit at large chemical potential, respect the BCS relation \(T_{\mathrm c}=e^{\gamma}\Delta_0/\pi\) in the chiral limit and avoid the notorious cutoff artifacts that affect naïvely regularized mean–field calculations.
+In this work, we have presented a systematic comparison between two conceptually distinct approaches for rendering the two--flavor Quark--Meson--Diquark (QMD) model ultraviolet complete: a \emph{renormalized} formulation, and an \emph{RG-consistent} mean-field treatment that incorporates ideas from the functional renormalization group.
+In order to make the comparison meaningful, we fix the couplings in both approaches to a common set of vacuum parameters, related to low-energy properties of the model.
+With this vacuum fit, they yield descriptions of cold and dense quark matter that are not only qualitatively but also, to a large extent, quantitatively consistent.
+Both frameworks generate identical phase structures, approach the Stefan--Boltzmann limit at large chemical potential, respect the BCS relation \(T_{\mathrm c}=e^{\gamma}\bDelgapZero/\pi\) (with the exception of the $\sigma\!\Delta$ scheme) and avoid the cutoff artifacts that typically affect naïvely regularized mean-field calculations.

-Our analysis reveals that the regularized mean-field approximation with explicit diquark degrees of freedom exhibits \emph{unphysical} thermodynamics at high densities and temperatures.
-Notably, the pressure grows only linearly with~$\mu$, the Stefan–Boltzmann limit is never satisfied, and the speed of sound diverges, signaling a breakdown of the approximation.
-Since many earlier hybrid-star studies rely on regMFA diquark equations of state at these densities, they may inevitably inherit such inconsistencies, potentially leading to erroneous conclusions about stellar properties.
-Therefore, a properly renormalized or RG-consistent treatment is essential for making robust astrophysical predictions.
+Our analysis reveals that the regularized mean-field approximation with explicit diquark degrees of freedom leads to \emph{unphysical} thermodynamics at high densities and temperatures.
+In particular, the pressure grows only linearly with~$\mu$, the Stefan--Boltzmann limit is never reached, and the speed of sound diverges, signaling a breakdown of the approximation.

-Taken together, our findings demonstrate that the QMD model can serve as a more robust framework for describing color-superconducting matter, provided that either renormalization or RG consistency is imposed.